ofekrotem/Autonomous-Robotics-Ex0/README.md

 ```

 ## Troubleshooting

 - Ensure the Android device has a clear view of the sky for optimal GNSS signal reception.
 - Verify network connectivity between the Android device and the Python server.
 - Check for any permission-related issues on the Android device.
 - Validate the data format and handle any parsing errors in the server script.
+- Ensure the Pygame library is properly installed for the GNSS Data Viewer.

 ## Future Enhancements